citusdata/citus_docs/develop/api_metadata.rst

 Distributed Query Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 With :ref:`mx` users can execute distributed queries from any node.
+Examining the standard Postgres `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ view on the coordinator won't include those worker-initiated queries.
+Also queries might get blocked on row-level locks on one of the shards on a worker node.
+If that happens then those queries would not show up in `pg_locks <https://www.postgresql.org/docs/current/static/view-pg-locks.html>`_ on the Citus coordinator node.

-Examining the standard Postgres `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ view on the coordinator won't include those worker-initiated queries, so Citus provides special views to watch queries throughout the cluster, as well as the shard-specific queries used internally to build results for distributed queries.
+Citus provides special views to watch queries and locks throughout the cluster, including shard-specific queries used internally to build results for distributed queries.

 * **citus_dist_stat_activity**: shows the distributed queries that are executing on all nodes.
 * **citus_worker_stat_activity**: shows queries on workers, including fragment queries against individual shards.
+* **citus_lock_waits**: Blocked queries throughout the cluster.

-Both views include all columns of `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ plus the host name/port of the worker that initiated the query and the host/port of the coordinator node of the cluster.
+The first two views include all columns of `pg_stat_activity <https://www.postgresql.org/docs/current/static/monitoring-stats.html#PG-STAT-ACTIVITY-VIEW>`_ plus the host name/port of the worker that initiated the query and the host/port of the coordinator node of the cluster.

 For example, consider counting the rows in a distributed table: